French

 Introductory Courses

-1000-and 2000-level language courses are offered in complementary pairs so that students can take French throughout a full academic year (two consecutive terms); it is recommended that students do so whenever possible.
-The Department of French believes that taking a French course that is below a student's ability is not a productive use of the student's time and that it constitutes academic dishonesty.
+1000-and 2000-level language courses are offered in complementary pairs so that students can take French throughout a full academic year (two consecutive terms)and it is recommended that students do so whenever possible.
+The Department of French believes that taking a French course that is below a student's language proficiency is not a productive use of the student's time and that it constitutes academic dishonesty.

 The following course combinations are recommended depending on the student's background;

-• FR 1014, followed by FR 1015; for students who have not previously studied French or have not completed Grade 12 (Core) French.
+• Students who have not previously studied French or have not completed Grade 12 (Core) French should take FR 1014, followed by FR 1015.

-• For students have have completed FR 1044 and for students whose background (some immersion, a period of time since their last French course, etc) renders them too advanced for FR 1034 but who are not yet ready for FR 1184.
+• Students who have completed FR1044and students whose background (some immersion, a period of time since their last French course, etc.) renders them too advanced for FR1034 but who are not at the level required for FR1184 may take FR2034, followed by FR2054

 Please note: Students who have successfully completed a language course cannot subsequently receive credit for a course that occurs earlier in the sequence ; e.g. students who have passed FR 1184 cannot take FR 1034 or FR 1015 for credit.